 The AWMF-0129 Innovator Kits are available now.

-Anokiwave is a cutting edge provider of highly integrated IC solutions that enable emerging mm-Wave markets and Active Antenna based solutions.
+Anokiwave is a cutting-edge provider of highly integrated IC solutions that enable emerging mmW markets and Active Antenna based solutions.
 Anokiwave’s creative system architectures and optimal selection of semiconductor technologies solve the toughest engineering problems.

-Anokiwave is based in San Diego, CA and operates design centers in Phoenix, AZ and Boston, MA.
-Additional information can be found at www.anokiwave.com.
+Anokiwave operates design centers in San Diego, CA, Austin, TX, and Boston MA, with sales offices in Taipei, Taiwan, Boston, MA, and San Diego CA. Additional information can be found at www.anokiwave.com.

 Ball Aerospace pioneers discoveries that enable our customers to perform beyond expectation and protect what matters most.
 We create innovative space solutions, enable more accurate weather forecasts, drive insightful observations of our planet, deliver actionable data and intelligence, and ensure those who defend our freedom go forward bravely and return home safely.
 For more information, visit www.ball.com/aerospace or connect with us on Facebook or Twitter.